 The State funded PTR program reimburses qualified applicants for the property tax increases they may incur each year from the base year.
 The base year is the first year an applicant meets eligibility requirements.
 It is important to understand the taxpayer pays the taxes as they come due and then the increase is reimbursed the following year.
-The deadline to submit the application is October 15, 2015.
-For updated information on changes to the Senior Freeze Program for 2015, check the Division of Taxation's website @ www.state.nj.us/treasury/taxation/ptr/index.shtml or call 1-800-323-4400.
+The deadline to submit the 2017 PTR applications was October 31, 2018.
+For updated information on changes to the Senior Freeze Program for 2018, check the Division of Taxation's website @ http://www.state.nj.us/treasury/taxation/ptr/index.shtml.

 Homestead Benefit Program:

-The filing deadline for 2013 Homestead Benefit Applications was December 31, 2015.
-Homestead benefits for 2013 are expected to be applied to May 2016 property tax bills.
-Additional information on the 2013 homestead benefit will be posted when it becomes available.
+The filing deadline for 2016 Homestead Benefit Applications was November 30, 2018.
+Homestead benefits for 2016 are anticipated to be applied to the May 2019 property tax bills.
+Additional information on the 2016 homestead benefit will be posted when it becomes available.
 For eligibility and other information about the Homestead Benefit Program go to: http://www.state.nj.us/treasury/taxation/homestead/geninf.shtml.